alexespencer/quadtree/README.md

     Interval::try_new(0.0, 10.0).unwrap(), // Y-axis
 ]);

-// Initialise the QuadTree with this region and the maximum number of points each individual node
+// Initialise the QuadTree with this region and the maximum number of points each
-// should store.
-You can store any Struct in the QuadTree as long as it implements the Storable trait.
+// individual node should store.
+You can store any Struct in the QuadTree as long as
+// it implements the Storable trait.
-// Here we're deferring the type of the QuadTree to the compiler
+// Here we're deferring the type of the QuadTree to the compiler,
-// to infer the type from the first insert let mut quadtree = QuadTree::new(region, NonZero::new(4).unwrap());
+// inferred from the first insert let mut quadtree = QuadTree::new(region, NonZero::new(4).unwrap());

 // Insert points into the QuadTree